 Palo Alto – URL Filtering with Service/URL Tab vs URL Filtering Profile in Security Profile

-Setting the URL Category heringe makes the URL domains part of the rule match criteria.
-When the Palo is going through the rules looking for a match, if the session starts but the traffic is not one of those domains, this would mean the traffic is NOT a match so the firewall will continue with the rules until there’s a match or a drop at the end.
+When you set the URL Category in the Service/URL tab, the URL domains become part of the rule match criteria.
+The firewall will scan through the rules, and if a session starts, but the traffic isn’t from one of those domains, the firewall will continue with the rules until it finds a match or reaches a drop at the end.

 SEC_FW_Online-Storage-and-Backup